lostflux/content/content/musings/nowhere-people.md

 ---
 title: nowhere people
-description: a poem about the human condition.
+description: |
-category: musings
+  A short poem on the human condition and how our determined-ness eventually digs us into our own disasters.
 date: 2019-02-11 23:00:00
 ---